community-led-design/kit/src/pages/how-to.md

 title: How to use this kit
 permalink: /how-to/
 eleventyNavigation:
   order: 2
   key: How to use this kit
+layout: layouts/page
 ---
+Content goes here.